basondole/smokeping/smokeping/README.md

 # smokeping
-SmokePing keeps track of your network latency with Interactive graph explorer learn more at https://oss.oetiker.ch/smokeping/.
+SmokePing keeps track of your network latency with Interactive graph explorer.
+Learn more at https://oss.oetiker.ch/smokeping/.
 This repo provides basic instruction on installation and setting up smokeping server.

 ## Installation